NaiboWang/CommandlineConfig/Readme.md

   Similarly, The type and default value of the second to fifth parameter are string: `"mnist"; float:0.01; bool:True; list:[1,0.5,'test', "TEST"]`.

-  The sixth parameter is a nested dictionary of type dict, which also contains five parameters, with the same type and default values as the first five parameters, and will not be repeated here.
+  The sixth parameter is a nested dictionary of type dict, which also contains 6 parameters, with the same type and default values as the first 6 parameters, and will not be repeated here.

 * 2. Create a configuration class object by `preset_config` dict in any function you want.